 Just for you—Member Yoga

-Experience the quiet magic of morning or early evening as Olympic marathon runner and yoga teacher Julie Isphording guides you through a soulful Vinyasa flow in the reading room of the Mary R. Schiff Library or the Marek-Weaver Family Commons.
+Experience the quiet magic of morning or early evening as Olympic marathon runner and yoga teacher Julie Isphording guides you through a soulful Vinyasa flow in the Marek Family Commons.
 This class is accessible to participants of all levels and abilities, and various modifications will be offered.
 Guests must bring their own yoga mats and water bottles.
 Visit cincy.art for dates and times.

 Registration required.